 - The HVAC industry is recession-proof to a large degree.

 To find out if going back to school for training as an HVAC technician makes sense, visit any of the four FTC campuses offering the program.
-Tours are available to check out the state-of-the-art, industry-standard facilities and to meet instructors with experience in these fields.
+Tours are available to check out the state-of-the art, industry-standard facilities and to meet instructors with experience in these fields.
 Florida Technical College’s HVAC School has four locations to make it easier to start an HVAC career.
-FTC has campuses throughout Florida, in Lakeland, Deland, Orlando, Kissimmee, and Pembroke Pines.
+FTC has campuses throughout Florida, in Lakeland, DeLand, Orlando, Kissimmee, Cutler Bay and Pembroke Pines.

 For a really cool career with a lot of options, consider attending Florida Technical College’s HVAC School.